ukcsra/awards/_indices/networks.markdown

 # {{ page.title }}

-This award is open to any network based in a Civil Service department, agencies or body, or other Crown organisation.
+This award is open to any network based in a Civil Service department, agency or body, or other Crown organisation.

 Networks will be asked to demonstrate what they have done for: